 Christmas Trees are Too Big to Ship with USPS

 Before we get into anything, let’s talk about size.
 Christmas trees are, by nature, oversized objects.
 Most eCommerce shipments come in small, handheld packages…while some Christmas trees can get up to 10 feet tall, and a few feet wide!
 This is even the case when they’re all “tied up,” like how they are when you bring them home from a local lot.
-Due their size, unless you’re sending one of the miniature ones that you can put on a countertop, chances are your Christmas tree is going to be way too big to send with USPS.
+Due to their size, unless you’re sending one of the miniature ones that you can put on a countertop, chances are your Christmas tree is going to be way too big to send with USPS.

 USPS specializes in handling lightweight, smaller packages, and won’t accept any parcels that go over their maximum size limits.
-So, you’ll need to find a different carrier for to ship your Christmas tree…which we’ll get to next.
+So, you’ll need to find a different carrier to ship your Christmas tree…which we’ll get to next.

 UPS Offers the Best Rates for Oversized Shipments

 Since USPS is out of the question for Christmas tree shipments, your best bet is UPS.
 UPS specializes in large, oversized packages, and will offer the best rates for these shipments out of all the major carriers.
 When it comes to transporting large shipments, UPS trucks have the most space on their delivery trucks, so their workers are used to delivering these types of packages.
 They’ll also offer cheaper rates than FedEx…but you should still mentally prepare yourself to shell out a pretty penny.

 UPS Ground is the Cheapest Available Service